Using Coconut Oil Therapeutically

 Coconut oil is all the rage lately.
 You’ve heard that it can boost metabolism and encourage weight loss, make your skin glow, clean your teeth, condition your hair, and remove your makeup.
 Is it true?

 Coconut oil is a plant-based saturated fat, and the saturated fats have been wrongly and mercilessly demonized by the mainstream medical industry.
 This is slowly beginning to change.
 At one point, saturated fats were blamed for high cholesterol and heart disease.
-I have written here and here about why that’s not true and why fat is beneficial.
 We need fats for good health.
 Your brain is over 70 percent fat, and each and every cell membrane needs fat to maintain its permeability so that nutrients can get into the cell.
 Too many man made hydrogenated fats (the true bad kinds) and rancid vegetable oils make cell walls rigid so that nutrients can’t pass through.

 The ‘saturated fats are bad’ paradigm is beginning to change now that we know how fats really work in the body.
 In the 80s, we were told tropical oils like coconut and red palm were the killers, and it was all low fat this and that and an explosion of vegetable oils.
 Did heart disease rates decline?
 Opposite, actually, due to an increase in heavily refined polyunsaturated vegetable oils and the man made hydrogenated fats/trans fatty acids.